What Researchers Did

 Canadian Relevance

-This study was not conducted by Canadian authors or in Canada, and its findings at this basic science level do not directly cover any Health Canada-recognized indications for hyperbaric oxygen therapy.
+This study was not conducted by Canadian authors or in Canada, and its findings at this basic science level do not directly cover any Health Canada-recognised indications for hyperbaric oxygen therapy.
 Therefore, no direct Canadian connection is identified.

 Study Limitations